antcont/LEXB/mt/README.md

 - `evaluation_metrics.py`:	Generating automatic evaluation scores (BLEU, chrF3).
 A .tsv file with scores at segment level is also created, for more granular and score-based manual evaluation.

-- `statistical_significance.py`: A statistical significance test (bootstrap resampling, Koehn 2004) for machine translation.
+- `statistical_significance.py`: A statistical significance test (paired bootstrap resampling, Koehn 2004) for machine translation.

 - `counter.py`: A counter for sentence pairs and tokens in a parallel corpus.
 Also computes TTR (Type-Token Ratio).